-Queen Delighted By Prince Harry, Meghan Markle Engagement; Royal Wedding Traditions That Harry Will Follow
+Queen Delighted By Prince Harry, Meghan Markle Engagement, Royal Wedding Traditions That Harry Will Follow

 Wedding Cake

 Prince Harry and Meghan Markle must have two wedding cakes on their big day.
-This is one of the Royal wedding traditions that is different from the commoners since one average-sized cake is enough for them.
+This is one of the royal wedding traditions that is different from the commoners since one average-sized cake is enough for them.

 Then again, the soon-to-be-married couple can change the traditional fruit cake to any flavor they want.
 It can be recalled that Prince William and the Duchess of Cambridge preferred chocolate fudge cake for their wedding.